 Institute for Justice and Reconciliation (IJR)

-Institute for Justice and Reconciliation (IJR) is based in Cape Town and was founded in 2000, in the wake of the Truth and Reconciliation Commission, with the purpose of building of fair, democratic and inclusive societies in Africa.
+The Institute for Justice and Reconciliation (IJR) was founded in 2000 in the wake of the Truth and Reconciliation Commission, with the purpose of building of fair, democratic and inclusive societies in Africa.
 IJR is an independent organisation located at the interface between civil society and academia.
-IJR employs a diverse team of professionals based at our office in Cape Town.
+IJR employs a diverse team of professionals based at the organisation's office in Cape Town.

 Please quote the source of this advertisement in your application - NGO Pulse Portal.